 Fifteen 0.5-hectare (20 meter x 25 meter) monitoring plots will be established within the PMA (Figure 3).
 Initial delineation of the monitoring plots will include the establishment of photo points at the plot's corners and the collection of baseline data including GPS location, invasive vegetation cover, slope, and elevation.
-Plots will be delineated by the degree of invasive vegetation cover to evaluate its effect on arthropod abundance (Emery and Doran 2013).
+Plots will be selected and categorized by the degree of invasive vegetation cover to evaluate its effect on arthropod abundance (Emery and Doran 2013).
 Five monitoring plots will contain no observed presence of mule's foot fern, strawberry guava, manuka, or Mollucan albizia (invasive species deemed likely to form large monotypic habitat altering stands), serving as an initial condition of "native forest."
-Another five monitoring plots will include areas where one of these invasive species are established but have not yet dominated the vegetation community, representing and initial condition of "established invasive species" (ground or canopy cover < 5 percent).
-The last five plots will include areas where the selected invasive species is dominant within the vegetation community (ground or canopy cover > 30 percent), serving as an initial condition of "invasive species dominated."
-The invasive species that contributes most significantly to monitoring plot invasive species cover within individual plots will be based on the monitoring plot selection.
-Plot locations meeting the habitat selection criteria above and safety requirements will be identified within randomly selected grid cells covering the PMA.
+Another five monitoring plots will include areas where one of these invasive species are established but have not yet dominated the vegetation community, representing and initial condition of "established invasive species" (ground or canopy cover< 5 percent2).
+The last five plots will include areas where the selected invasive species is dominant within the vegetation community (ground or canopy cover > 30 percent4), serving as an initial condition of "invasive species dominated."
+Plot locations meeting the habitat selection criteria above and safety and logistical requirements will be identified within randomly selected grid cells covering the PMA.
+Logistics, including implementation of practices to avoid spreading invasive plant species within the PMA, will require grouping of monitoring plots into clusters to allow monitoring of 3 - 4 individual plots per day.
+To ensure independence, monitoring plot locations will be at least 200 meters apart.